 Dwight has a "Froggy 101" bumper sticker on the filing cabinet next to his desk.
 Froggy 101 is the #1 rated country-western station in Scranton, Pennsylvania, the setting for the show.
 This bumper sticker can also be seen in the office of Michael's boss at his short-lived night job at the telemarketing company and in the warehouse on the lift.

 The first season was filmed in actual office space located just above a sound-stage at the Chandler Valley Center Studios.
-The sound-stage is often used to replicate the Dunder-Mifflin warehouse, most notably in the "Basketball" episode.
+The sound-stage was often used to replicate the Dunder-Mifflin warehouse, most notably in the "Basketball" episode.
 For the second season, an exact set replica of the original office was built on a sound-stage right next to the Warehouse set in the same building.

 Dwight states that Jim Halpert "looks like the world's tallest hobbit."
 The character of Jim is based upon Tim Canterbury from the original UK version.
 Tim was played by Martin Freeman, who had already been cast as Bilbo Baggins in The Hobbit: An Unexpected Journey (2012).